North Vancouver (city)

-The City of North Vancouver is a municipality city on the North Shore of the Burrard Inlet, in British Columbia, Canada.
+North Vancouver is a municipality city on the North Shore of the Burrard Inlet, in British Columbia, Canada.
 Anchored by the downtown town centre of Lonsdale, with which its urban core is largely synonymous, it consists of the smallest and most urbanized of the communities situated north of the city of Vancouver, and is part of the Metro Vancouver regional district, though it has significant industry of its own – including shipping, chemical production, and film production.
 The city is served by the Royal Canadian Mounted Police, British Columbia Ambulance Service, and the North Vancouver City Fire Department.

 History

 Industrial development and early settlement (1863–1891)

 In 1863, T.W.
 Graham and George Scrimgeour pre-empted 150 acres of Crown land and established Pioneer Mills, the first sawmill at the site Moodyville.
 This was a key milestone in the European settlement and industrial development in what would become North Vancouver.
 The next year, J.O.
 Smith bought the struggling business, renamed it Burrard Inlet Mills and sent out the first international cargo.
 Sewell Prescott Moody and two partners bought out the near-bankrupt undertaking cheaply in January 1865, changed the name to Burrard Inlet Lumber Mills and made it a success.
 Early in 1865 it was purchased by Sewell Prescott Moody and became the centre of a thriving community, Moodyville, with a hotel and the Inlet's first school.

 In 1866 Moody took on new partners George Dietz (1830–84) and Hugh Nelson (1830–93).
 After a fire, he rebuilt the second mill as a 330-foot (100 m) structure capable of producing 100,000 board feet (236 m^{3}) of lumber per day.
 The complex was named the Moodyville Sawmill Company by the early 1870s.

 In the 1880s, Arthur Heywood-Lonsdale and a relation James Pemberton Fell, made substantial investments through their company, Lonsdale Estates, and in 1882 he financed the Moodyville investments.
 Several locations in the North Vancouver area are named after Lonsdale and his family.